parttimenerd/hello-ebpf/bpf-processor/README.md

 Annotation processor for processing BPF annotations and generating source code.

-This is in it's earliest stages of experimentation.
+This is in its earliest stages of experimentation.

 ## Requirements